Press and awards

 Pershing Square Foundation's first gift was for $0.5 million in 2009, followed by $1 million in 2010, $5 million in 2011, and most recently, a $4 million commitment for 2014 to 2016.
 Each grant has enabled One Acre Fund to make a significant upward revision to our projected growth path.

-One Acre Fund Founder Receives Schwab Foundation Social Entrepreneur Award
+One Acre Fund co-founder Andrew Youn Receives Schwab Foundation Social Entrepreneur Award (2013)

 The Schwab Foundation for Social Entrepreneurship provides unparalleled platforms at the regional and global level to highlight and advance leading models of sustainable social innovation.

 Each year, in close collaboration with stakeholders of the World Economic Forum, the Foundation identifies a select community of social entrepreneurs to engage in shaping global, regional, and industry agendas that improve the state of the world.
 One Acre Fund founder Andrew Youn was one of 24 entrepreneurs awarded for 2013 in recognition of his innovative approach and potential for global impact.

 2010: One Acre Fund Awarded Prestigious Skoll Award

 One Acre Fund was one of five organizations to win the prestigious 2010 Skoll Award for Social Entrepreneurship, which includes $765,000 awarded over three years.
 The Skoll Foundation’s mission is to drive large-scale change by investing in, connecting and celebrating social entrepreneurs and other innovators dedicated to solving the world’s most pressing problems.
 The Foundation is known for its incredibly thorough due diligence and they verified that we are on a path to create as much human impact as the best organizations in the world.

 For more on the award and on Skoll, please view Andrew Youn's acceptance speech below or click here to view the announcement page on Skoll's website.

 One Acre At A Time (2011)